orstavik/JoiComponents/book/chapter6/Pattern2_LoadScript.md

   document.addEventListener('DOMContentLoaded', onDOMContentLoaded);
 }
 ```
-## Polyfilling web components: sync?
-Sometimes you need the polyfills for web components straight away.
-Your web app contains code that cannot function without the polyfill in place, and
-you have no way good of queing or delaying that code.
-In such cases, you need to control *when* your polyfill is loaded, and
-then you want to load your polyfill *sync*hronously.

-The benefit of loading your polyfill sync is that you will ensure that the features
-you have polyfilled will be present for scripts that run at a later point.
-This means that you no longer have to que and re-call functions that rely on
-the potentially polyfilled API features.

 ## Polyfilling web components: async?
 The benefit of loading scripts **async** is that the script you are adding will not block the rendering of your page,